j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 <p align="center">Mean<sub> EF1</sub> x <i>N</i><sub> EF1</sub>: $241,970 x 531 = $128.49M</p>

 <p align="justify">
 The difference in accumulated damages is almost eight-fold.
 However, when compared with the total damage cost shown in figure 7, the combined sum of damages due to EF0 and EF1 tornadoes account for less than 1%.
 So, one can infer that the cost of damage between the types must rise exponentially.
 Therefore, EF2 and greater tornadoes must account for the majority of damages.
-One can assume that a major factor to judge a tornado season's overall severity is predominantly determined by the number of severe tornadoes (of type EF2 and greater).
+One can assume that a major factor to judge a tornado season's overall severity is predominantly determined by the number of severe tornadoes (of at least type EF2 and greater).
 </p>

 <p align="center">